-Indra represents an aspect of our higher conscious, but even when we know we should not do something, we can be prone to make mistakes.
-In Hindu myth, Indra is often found drinking soma, an hallucinogenic intoxicant.
+Indra represents an aspect of our higher consciousness, but even when we know we should not do something, we can be prone to make mistakes.
+In Hindu myth, Indra is often found drinking soma, a hallucinogenic intoxicant.

 Although Indra usually drinks soma to give him courage and confidence in battle, he also indulges in the drug for recreation – this is symbolic of us giving in to our desire to let ourselves go and have a wild night on the town.
 Although we need to have fun, when we become too intoxicated we lose control of our faculties.

-Indra also represents pride, a virtue and a sin.
+Another symbolic meaning of Indra is pride; a virtue and a sin.
 Of course, we have to be proud of our achievements, but we should not allow ourselves to think we are above our fellow human beings.
 All ancient civilisations teach us of the need to show humility.